Nimon77/cloud-1/README.md

 - [x] Install all requiered package
 - [x] docker-compose for Wordpress, mysql, phpmyadmin
 - [x] Modular deployment with vars for each settings
-- [ ] Password in ansible vault
+- [x] Password in ansible vault
-- [ ] Password in docker secret
+- [x] Password in docker secret
 - [ ] Setup Traefik ?
-For TLS and security
+For TLS, security and reverse proxy